Abu al-Rafi ibn Abu al-Huqayq

 Abu al-Rafi ibn Abu al-Huqayq was a chieftain of the Jewish tribes of the Khaybar oasis.
 When Al-Huqayq approached neighbouring tribes to raise an army to attack Muslims, they assassinated him, aided by an Arab who spoke a Jewish dialect.
-His brothers the famous poets Al-Rabi ibn Abu al-Huqayq and Sallam ibn Abu al-Huqayq were also assassinated at Muhammad's orders.
+His nephew Ka'b ibn al-Ashraf was also assassinated at Muhammad's order.

 He succeeded Huyayy ibn Akhtab who was killed in 627 CE alongside Banu Qurayza.
 He was succeeded by Usayr ibn Zarim.